 CrêpesBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Oh, there is just no messing with the classics!
 This is the perfect French crepe done in the very traditional French way.
 Having traveled extensively throughout France, I can tell you without a shadow of a doubt that this is the most delightful thing one can eat.
 Sweet, savory, lemony—all the taste sensations are touched with this little beauty.

-Now I must confess to have cheated just a little on this one because I do actually have a crepe pan with very low sides which makes the flipping part ever so easy.
+Now I must confess to having cheated just a little on this one because I do actually have a crepe pan with very low sides which makes the flipping part ever so easy.
 No, really, it is easy!
-Just a little flip of the wrist and the crisp, giant "pancake" turns itself beautifully.
-The recipe is very simple, in fact it doesn't get any easier than a blender, now does it?
+Just a little flip of the wrist and the crisp, giant “pancake” turns itself beautifully.
+And the recipe is very simple, in fact, it doesn’t get any easier than a blender, now does it?

 I especially like the beurre noisette (brown butter) in this recipe—not completely traditional but a bonus nonetheless.
-The lemon and sugar give the crepes that little pop along with the slightly crunch sugar, if you use granular, which you really should.
+And the lemon and sugar give the crepes that little pop along with the slight crunch sugar, if you use granular, which you really should.
 A lovely breakfast or a light lunch or after-school snack.
 Any time of day really is appropriate with this little beauty.

 But what I really liked about these crepes was how nicely they cooked and browned in the pan.
 I served some of the crepes with a squeeze of fresh lemon juice and powdered sugar, some with homemade nutella, and some plain.
 I can’t wait to make these again!

 This is a VERY simple crepes recipe yet a very good idea.
 Butter, sugar, and lemon are each very nice on their own, but when you put them together, it’s nearly impossible to fail.
 If you already have the crepes prepared, anyone can make the variation, including an adolescent or a child, with supervision.